Dozens dead as Helene unleashes life-threatening flooding and knocks out power to millions across Southeast

 • Dozens rescued from hospital roof in Tennessee: More than 50 people stranded on the roof of Unicoi County Hospital in Erwin, Tennessee, were rescued after rapidly rising waters from Helene made evacuation impossible Friday morning, Ballad Health said.

 • Helene is now a post-tropical cyclone: Helene – the strongest hurricane on record to slam into Florida’s Big Bend region – is now a post-tropical cyclone with winds of 35 mph, according to the National Hurricane Center.
 That means Helene no longer has an organized center of circulation and is losing its hurricane-like features.
-But this change in designation doesn’t alter much of Helene’s overall threat going forward, as Helene will continue to unleash heavy, flooding rainfall and gusty winds.
-Keith Turi, acting director of response and recovery at the Federal Emergency Management Agency, warned residents of the dangers remaining from Helene even after it passes.
-“There’s a range of reasons why people think that as the storm passes, the hazards will decrease.
-It’s not necessarily true,” Turi told CNN.
-“There are a lot of dangers in those floodwaters, things you can see and sometimes things you can’t see that are going under the surface, and so really you need to stay out of those floodwaters.
-Make sure you get to a safe place.”
+But this change doesn’t alter much of Helene’s overall threat going forward, as Helene will continue to unleash heavy, flooding rainfall and gusty winds.
+Keith Turi of FEMA warned residents of the dangers remaining from Helene even after it passes.
+“There are a lot of dangers in those floodwaters, things you can see and sometimes things you can’t see that are going under the surface, and so really you need to stay out of those floodwaters,” Turi told CNN.

 Florida and Georgia communities devastated

 Helene cut a massive path of destruction across Florida, Georgia and the Southeastern US, snapping trees and power lines, and mangling hundreds of homes.
-As millions were left without essentials like electricity and with nowhere to take shelter from the ravaging storm, rescue crews set out to save people trapped in wreckage or underwater.
+As millions were left without essentials like electricity and some with nowhere to return to after the ravaging storm, rescue crews set out to save people trapped in wreckage or underwater.

 In Cedar Key, Florida, the devastation is so widespread that it’s not safe enough to allow residents or volunteers back into the small community off the Florida coast, city officials said Friday.
 The town doesn’t have any sewage water or power, “so there’s really not a whole lot to be able to sustain people being here,” Cedar Key Mayor Sue Colson said.